Asteroid: Terminology

 For almost two centuries after the discovery of Ceres in 1801, all known asteroids spent most of their time at or within the orbit of Jupiter, though a few, such as 944 Hidalgo, ventured farther for part of their orbit.
 Starting in 1977 with 2060 Chiron, astronomers discovered small bodies that permanently resided further out than Jupiter, now called centaurs.
-In 1992, 15760 Albion was discovered, the first object beyond the orbit of Neptune (other than Pluto); soon large numbers of similar objects were observed, now called trans-Neptunian object.
+In 1992, 15760 Albion was discovered, the first object beyond the orbit of Neptune (other than Pluto); soon large numbers of similar objects were observed, now called trans-Neptunian objects.
 Further out are Kuiper-belt objects, scattered-disc objects, and the much more distant Oort cloud, hypothesized to be the main reservoir of dormant comets.
 They inhabit the cold outer reaches of the Solar System where ices remain solid and comet-like bodies exhibit little cometary activity; if centaurs or trans-Neptunian objects were to venture close to the Sun, their volatile ices would sublimate, and traditional approaches would classify them as comets.

 The Kuiper-belt bodies are called "objects" partly to avoid the need to classify them as asteroids or comets.
 They are thought to be predominantly comet-like in composition, though some may be more akin to asteroids.
 Most do not have the highly eccentric orbits associated with comets, and the ones so far discovered are larger than traditional comet nuclei.
 Other recent observations, such as the analysis of the cometary dust collected by the Stardust probe, are increasingly blurring the distinction between comets and asteroids, suggesting "a continuum between asteroids and comets" rather than a sharp dividing line.

 In 2006, the IAU created the class of dwarf planets for the largest minor planets—those massive enough to have become ellipsoidal under their own gravity.
 Only the largest object in the asteroid belt has been placed in this category: Ceres, at about 975 km across.

+Asteroids have been distinguished from the concept of planetoid by describing them respectively as undifferentiated and differentiated, like dwarf planets.